-Ultimate Medical Academy has been approved to do business in Wisconsin as a private school, subject to the provisions of Wisconsin Statutes 38.50 and all administrative rules adopted pursuant to the statutes.
-The Education Approval Board (EAB) authorizes Ultimate Medical Academy (Online) to offer the following programs:
+Ultimate Medical Academy is approved by the Education Approval Board (EAB) to do business in Wisconsin as a private school, subject to the provisions of Wisconsin Statutes 38.50 and all administrative rules adopted pursuant to the statutes.

 Wyoming

 Ultimate Medical Academy is authorized to offer online programs by the Wyoming Department of Education.